How to Make a Bacon Weave

 You have a few choices when it comes to cooking your bacon weave.
 To use it as a wrap for meatloaf or roasts, simply wrap the weave around your roast.
 You can secure the ends by piercing them with a toothpick or wrap the entire roast with butcher’s twine.

-To use the weave as a sandwich topper, place it on a baking sheet topped with an oven-safe rack.
+To use the weave as a sandwich topper, make sure you master the art of baking bacon and place it on a baking sheet topped with an oven-safe rack.
 Bake the weave in a 425-degree oven until it’s crispy, about 10-15 minutes.
 To make sandwich-sized weaves, you can either make a smaller weave or cut the weave into bun-sized pieces after it cooks.

 Using the weave as a tortilla requires one extra step.
 Before baking it as described above, drape the weave over a rolled-up piece of aluminum foil.
 This forces it to bake into a “shell” shape.
 We definitely suggest making a smaller weave for tacos (using a 3×3 pattern).